netzkolchose/django-computedfields/docs/manual.rst

 Special care is needed, if the bulk changes involve foreign key fields itself, that are part of a dependency chain.
-Here related computed model instances have to be collected before doing the bulk change to correctly update the old relations as well after the action took place:
+Here related computed model instances have to be collected before doing the bulk change to correctly update the old relations as well after the bulk action took place:

     >>> # given: some computed fields model depends somehow on Entry.fk_field
     >>> from computedfields.models import update_dependent, preupdate_dependent